gaultier/blog/wayland_from_scratch.md

   state.shm_pool_size = state.h * state.stride;
 ```

 The window is a rectangle, of width `w` and height `h`.
 We will use the color format `xrgb8888` which is 4 color channels, each taking one bytes, so 4 bytes per pixel.
 This is one of the two formats that is guaranteed to be supported by the compositor per the specification.
-The stride counts how many bytes is a horizontal row: `w * 4`.
+The stride counts how many bytes a horizontal row takes: `w * 4`.

 And so, our buffer size for the frame is : `w * h * 4`.
 We use single buffering again for simplicity and also because we want to display a static image.